zerotier/docs/docs/example.md

 ```

 :::caution
-You should be using an uninterruptable power supply.
+You should be using an uninterruptible power supply.
 :::

 ### Some other section